-- (d) To delegate administrative functions to council staff. - (e) To employ its own legal staff or contract with other state or federal agencies for legal services, or both.
-The council may employ special legal counsel with the approval of the Attorney General. - (f) To receive funds, including funds from private and local governmental sources, contributions from public and private sources, as well as state and federal appropriations. - (g) To disburse funds through grants, public assistance, loans, and contracts. - (h) To request reports from state, federal, and local governmental agencies on issues related to the implementation of the Delta Plan. - (i) To adopt regulations or guidelines as needed to carry out the powers and duties identified in this division. - (j) To comment on state agency environmental impact reports for projects outside the Delta that the council determines will have a significant impact on the Delta. - (k) To hold hearings in all parts of the state necessary to carry out the powers vested in it, and for those purposes has the powers conferred upon the heads of state departments pursuant to Article 2 (commencing with Section 11180) of Chapter 2 of Part 1 of Division 3 of Title 2 of the Government Code.
-Any hearing by the council may be conducted by any member of the council, or other designee, upon authorization of the council, and he or she shall have the powers granted to the council by this section, provided that any final action of the council shall be taken by a majority of the members of the council at a meeting duly called and held. - 85211.
+(d) To delegate administrative functions to council staff.

+(e) To employ its own legal staff or contract with other state or federal agencies for legal services, or both.
+The council may employ special legal counsel with the approval of the Attorney General.

+- (f) To receive funds, including funds from private and local governmental sources, contributions from public and private sources, as well as state and federal appropriations. - (g) To disburse funds through grants, public assistance, loans, and contracts. - (h) To request reports from state, federal, and local governmental agencies on issues related to the implementation of the Delta Plan. - (i) To adopt regulations or guidelines as needed to carry out the powers and duties identified in this division. - (j) To comment on state agency environmental impact reports for projects outside the Delta that the council determines will have a significant impact on the Delta. - (k) To hold hearings in all parts of the state necessary to carry out the powers vested in it, and for those purposes has the powers conferred upon the heads of state departments pursuant to Article 2 (commencing with Section 11180) of Chapter 2 of Part 1 of Division 3 of Title 2 of the Government Code.
+Any hearing by the council may be conducted by any member of the council, or other designee, upon authorization of the council, and he or she shall have the powers granted to the council by this section, provided that any final action of the council shall be taken by a majority of the membership of the council at a meeting duly called and held. - 85210.5.
+A majority of the voting members of the council shall constitute a quorum for the transaction of the business of the council.
+A majority vote of the voting membership shall be required to take action with respect to any matter unless otherwise specified in this division.
+The vote of each member shall be individually recorded. - 85211.
 The Delta Plan shall include performance measurements that will enable the council to track progress in meeting the objectives of the Delta Plan.
 The performance measurements shall include, but need not be limited to, quantitative or otherwise measurable assessments of the status and trends in all of the following:

-- (a) The health of the Delta's estuary and wetland ecosystem for supporting viable populations of aquatic and terrestrial species, habitats, and processes, including viable populations of Delta fisheries and other aquatic organisms. - (b) The reliability of California water supply imported from the Sacramento River or the San Joaquin River watershed.
+(a) The health of the Delta's estuary and wetland ecosystem for supporting viable populations of aquatic and terrestrial species, habitats, and processes, including viable populations of Delta fisheries and other aquatic organisms.

+(b) The reliability of California water supply imported from the Sacramento River or the San Joaquin River watershed.